nsssayom/VoiceRemoteTx/README.md

 ## Data Format

-The buffer size for data transfer is 32 bit.
-Upon every button press a 32 bit packet will be transmitted.
-Audio transmission will be achieved using multiple 32 bit packets.
+The buffer size for data transfer is 32 byte.
+Upon every button press a 32 byte packet will be transmitted.
+Audio transmission will be achieved using multiple 32 byte packets.
 A header packet will indicate the commencement of an audio transmission and a stop packet will symbolize the end.

 ### Button Signal Format

-The 32 bit button signal packet will be of following structure:
+The 32 byte button signal packet will be of following structure:

 | Character index | 0 | 1-6 | 7-22 | 23-29 | 30 | 31 |
 |--|--|--|--|--|--|--|